End-to-End Dense Video Grounding via Parallel Regression: Experiment

 \subsection{Implementation Details}

-We use Glove word2vec \cite{pennington2014glove} to generate word embedding vector, and feed the sequence of word embedding into a three-layer LSTM network \cite{hochreiter1997long} to get the feature representations of sentences.
-For a fair comparison, we use the same visual features extracted by pre-trained C3D \cite{tran2015learning} on ActivityNet Captions and TACoS.
+We use Glove word2vec~\citep{pennington2014glove} to generate word embedding vector, and feed the sequence of word embedding into a three-layer LSTM network~\citep{hochreiter1997long} to get the feature representations of sentences.
+For a fair comparison, we use the same visual features extracted by pre-trained C3D~\citep{tran2015learning} on ActivityNet Captions and TACoS.
 The channel numbers of sentence feature and video feature are all set to 512.
 The number of sampled clips N is set to 256, 512 for ActivityNet Captions and TACoS, respectively.

-We use Adam \cite{kingma2014adam} for optimization.
+We use Adam~\citep{kingma2014adam} for optimization.
 The learning rate is set to 0.0001 for ActivityNet Captions and TACoS.
 The batch size is set to 32 for ActivityNet Captions and 16 for TACoS respectively.
 The trade-off parameters $\lambda$ and $\beta$ are set to 2 and 2 for both ActivityNet Caption and TACoS.
-We adopt the same split for both datasets and sampling strategy as \cite{bao2021dense} for training and inference.
+We adopt the same split for both datasets and sampling strategy as~\citep{bao2021dense} for training and inference.
 Specifically, we randomly sample $K (2 \leq K \leq 8)$ sentence queries with temporal order for each training sample.
-During inference, we first split annotated paragraph queries with more than 8 sentences into multiple sub-paragraphs with length not exceeding 8, and then take the whole paragraph as input.
+During inference, we first split annotated paragraph queries with more than 8 sentences into multiple sub-paragraphs with lengths not exceeding 8, and then take the whole paragraph as input.